OAuth Setup for Microsoft Services

 Gemini Mailbox Configuration

-To use OAuth with Gemini mailboxes, you can choose to configure the connection as Exchange(EWS) or IMAP
+To use OAuth with Gemini mailboxes, you can choose to configure the connection as IMAP, Graph, or Exchange(EWS).

 IMAP Configuration